 Who is it for and how will it work?

-The savings scheme is originally intended for public sector employees in the Dubai Government but private sector firms can also make use of the programme.
-According to Law No. (8) of 2018, in the administration of human resources for the Government of Dubai, expatriates working in government organizations would be automatically enrolled in the scheme.
+The workplace savings scheme is originally intended for public sector employees in the Dubai Government but private sector firms can also make use of the program.
+According to Law No. (8) of 2018, in the administration of human resources for the Government of Dubai, expatriates working in government organizations would be automatically enrolled in the scheme and ensure employee financial wellness.